USFWS/secas/_posts/2019-05-06-SECAS-symposia-at-SEAFWA.md

 published: true
 title: SECAS special symposia at the fall SEAFWA annual conference
 ---
-_by Hilary Morris, User Support & Communications, Southeast and South Atlantic Conservation Blueprints_
+_by Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints_

 ![]({{site.baseurl}}/images/SEAFWA-logo.png)